HL7/cqf-measures/input/pages/composite-measures.md

 1. Individual-Based: Scoring methods that operate at the individual level by combining members of component populations and then calculating the measure score using standard measure scoring techniques on the combined populations.
 Examples include all-or-nothing and opportunity scoring.
     1. A note regarding improvement notation – when mixing increase and decrease improvement notations for individual based composite scoring mechanisms, those component measures that do not match the improvement notation of the composite measure will need to make an adjustment in polarity.
 For example, in an individual based composite with an improvement notation of increase, components with a decrease improvement notation will have their population criteria reversed (i.e. the absence of a patient in the component numerator would represent fulfillment).
 2. Component-Based: Scoring methods that operate at the population level by combining the summary scores of component measures.
 Examples include subject level linear and weighted scoring.
     1. A note regarding improvement notation – when mixing increase and decrease notations for component base scoring mechanisms, those component measures that do not match the improvement notation of the composite measure will need to make an adjustment in polarity.
 For example, in a component-based composite with an improvement notation of increase, those with a decrease notation will have their calculations converted by applying a 1 – equation approach.
-This will be demonstrated in examples below.
+This will be demonstrated in [Section 5.5](#improvement-notation) below.

 Architecturally, environments that are already capable of calculating measures using the measure scoring methods already described in this implementation guide can readily consume composite measure specifications that use the first approach (individual-based) but would require additional support in order to calculate component-based measures.
 Specifically, completely generic support for component-based calculation methods would require that an environment be able to evaluate CQL logic in the Population context.
 However, by restricting composite calculation support to those methods specified by this implementation guide, environments can calculate composites by operating on the results of individual-level scores.
 It is important to note that each scoring method should work for any subject for which the measure is developed - e.g. patient or encounter.